§3&4

 Office hour locations:

 Sugih's in-person office hours will be held in 4737 BBB.
-IAs' office hours will be held in the BBB Learning Center, Table 1.
+GSI's office hours will be held in the BBB Learning Center, Table 1.
 We also have a Discourse discussion forum.

 Required readings: